FarisPalayi/Order-summary-component/README.md

     <summary>Get the identifier of a vscode extension</summary>
   </details>

-- I used a simple format/method to when writing commit messages. by adding certain keywords like **chore:**, **build:**, **feat:** to make the commit messages more organized and readable, which I got from the VueJs github repository.
+- I used a simple format/method when writing commit messages.
+By adding certain keywords like **chore:**, **build:**, **feat:** I made sure the commit messages are more organized and readable.
+I got this method from the VueJs github repository.

   - chore: if it is a small/mundane task
   - feat: when added new feature
   - build: build, deployment related changes
-  - refactor: when rewriting/making changes to existing code(refactoring)
+  - refactor: when rewriting or making changes to existing code(refactoring)

 - I learned some new git commands as well:
   - `git add -p` : It can be used to stage only the desired changes to git. i.e. it'll make it possible to stage/add chunks/hunks of changes rather than all the changes.